Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 With proper bracketing and range strobe adjustment, full-action attempts the automatic lock-on, or initiates manual angle tracking of the intended target.

 The interaction of half- and full-action for the [AGM-65 Maverick](../stores/air_to_ground/missiles/maverick.md) is detailed in the section on AGM employment.

-The interaction of half- and full-action for the [Pave Spike Targeting Pod](weapon_systems/pave_spike/overview.md) is detailed on the controls section.

 ## Range VISIDENT Indicator